 3 credit hours.
 Pre-requisites: 200 level ARC or Ancient History course, or permission of the instructor.
-This course satsfies the information literacy requirement.

 ARC 308 - BODIES AND BURIALS

 This is an upper level archeology course which explores funerary archeology including the symbolism of graves and the grave goods, the new technological and forensic advances in burial archeology and cultural sensitivities concerning the study and excavation of human remains.
 The course will have a particular focus on the burials of the Etruscans and the Romans and will include field trips to visit archaeological sites, museums and archaeological laboratories.
 Students will be required to pay their own entry fees to museums and archaeological sites which will cost approximately 50.